Staking & Restaking: Risks and Rewards

 6) How to choose a validator / protocol

-- Track record: uptime, client diversity, geographic distribution.
+- Track record: Documented uptime, incident post-mortems, transparency.

 7) Taxes & accounting notes